Externships

 Students

-- Log in to your ECAC account and upload your resume
+- Log in to your 12twenty@Texas account and upload your resume.

-- View the participating employers by searching ‘Externship’ on the job board
+- View the participating employers by searching “Externship” on the Events tab.

 How long does an externship last?

-Each employer has a different itinerary, but in most cases, there is an entire day of planned activities.
-The average Externship lasts about five hours.
+Each employer has a different itinerary and usually plans an entire day of activities.
+The average externship lasts about five hours.

 Will I be interviewed?